The 8th Principle of Unitarian Universalism

 The wording of the 8th Principle is: “We, the member congregations of the Unitarian Universalist Association, covenant to affirm and promote: journeying toward spiritual wholeness by working to build a diverse multicultural Beloved Community by our actions that accountably dismantle racism and other oppressions in ourselves and our institutions.”

-We have also developed a page of Frequently Asked Questions about the 8th Principle: View the Frequently Asked Questions
+We also developed a page of Frequently Asked Questions about the 8th Principle: View the Frequently Asked Questions